karin0018/GraphPrompter/README.md

 If you use this repo, please cite the following paper.
 This repo reuses code from [CSR](https://github.com/snap-stanford/csr) for KG datasets loading.

-article(Under review):  Empowering Graph In-Context Learning with Adaptive Prompt Optimization
+article(Under review):  GraphPrompter: Multi-stage Adaptive Prompt Optimization for Graph In-Context Learning